VerosK/ansible-acme-sh/README.md

 Dependencies
 ------------

 This role has no dependencies.
-Weel, the `nc` should be installed on target host to start `acme.sh`.
+Well, the `nc` should be installed on target host to start `acme.sh`.

 Example Playbook